When you look for backlink opportunities, do you sometimes spend hours going through dozens or hundreds of links?

 Here’s what it looks like:

-You’ll be able to spot if there are any potential problems in the link network, such as private blog networks (PBNs) or link schemes.
-And you’ll also be able to spot how much of a site’s backlinks are highly relevant to your niche.
+You can quickly spot any potential problems in the backlink network, such as private blog networks (PBNs) or link schemes.
+Plus, you can see how many backlinks pointing to the queried domain are highly relevant to your niche.

 You won’t need to spend hours investigating backlinks, and you won’t need to comb through rows of data.